-6 ideas for creating great video content
+6 ways to create great video content

 You only have to look at news websites traditionally known for print media, such as The Guardian, The Times and The Telegraph who are making all of their headline news stories using video content to realise video is best way of communicating online.
 If you click on a headline and you don’t get video content, you won’t get the experience you expected and you will inevitably hunt it down elsewhere!

 Nearly every marketing survey about online content consumption talks of the explosion of video content in the last 12 months and the predictions are that video consumption will only increase in the future, largely due to the fact everyone has a smart phone and wi-fi is now everywhere.
 In fact one PR company Director I talked to recently, said that 80% of the work they are creating was video for websites and they were using ex-BBC presenters to present it.